vineetk1/interact-keras-model/README.md

 ```
 For help on the session command, use "session -h"
 ### Load
 Use the "load" command to load a keras model.
+Use "session -s" to display the session state.
 ```
 >>load ~/deepLearningProject/deepLearningModel.h5
+>>session -s
+model file: /home/vin/deepLearningProject/deepLearningModel.h5
+io input layer number: 0
+io output layer numbers: None
+io input file: None
+io expected output file: None
+io output file: None
 >>
 ```
 ### Model
-Use the "model" command to display information about the model.
+The "model" command displays information about the model.
 This information includes the summary, configuration, and weights of the model.
-The output will be sent to the standard-output, unless specified to be redirected to a file.
+The output will be sent to the standard-output unless specified to be redirected to a file.
 Multiple dots in the last line show that the whole output is not shown in this example.
 ```
 >>!touch myFile
 >>model -s -c -w -of myFile